lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 We will see how to even automate the whole process of releasing a new article to a productive environment.

 Clone the repository you just have created via HTTPS or SSH.
+If you don't know how to do this, please read through the [Git documentation](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 ## Creating a minimal Jekyll site
 Now that we have all tools needed and a GitHub user repository to work with it's time to create your blog.